CapReg/capitalregiongames/src/posts/2021-10-06-how to pla competitive chess.md

 #### Keeping Score

 Perhaps the second biggest difference between competitive chess and at home chess is keeping a record of the game.
-USCF requires games to be recorded.
 Both players must write down their moves and that of their opponent's.
 This is important for resolving disputes (such as the legality of a move or settling a checkmate).
 [Here](https://blog.chesshouse.com/how-to-read-and-write-algebraic-chess-notation/) is an excellent guide for notating your game.
 And [here](https://www.ukaaf.org/wp-content/uploads/2020/03/Braille-chess-code-and-layout-UEB.pdf) is one for Braille (I don't know if a Braille reader can read the PDF to be honest).

 {% Image "https://blog.chesshouse.com/wp-content/uploads/2017/03/algebraic-chess-notation-sc.jpg", "an image of a chess score sheet.
 It is a sheet divided in half, the left side for the player's move and the right side for the opponents" %}